iamsiva11/CatsVsDogs-Classifier/README.md

 We’ll be  training a small network from Scratch (as a baseline)

-We’ll be using the following theory in Keras
+We’ll be making use of the following methods in Keras

 * fit_generator for training Keras a model using Python data generators
 * ImageDataGenerator for real-time data augmentation